-Thought exercise device was unique and caddies are really attentive.
+The exercise device was unique and caddies are really attentive.

-#26: OSU - A Univ.
-Theme Well Executed
+#26: OSU - Pride in the University

 Excellence is not a function of capital.
 That can be best demonstrated at one of the leading public Universities: Ohio State University and its golf course..